HunterShaw99/CS0458-SEC4010-FinalProject-InventoryApp/README.md

 ## Project overview

-The workspace had two directories
+The workspace has two directories

 - `src/test/java/com/HarlanHunter/InventoryProject`: This path is for source files
 - `src/test/res/local`: This path is for file I/O